shadematsumoto/shadematsumoto.github.io/essays/bittersweet-love-story-with-AI.md

 ## Challenges and Opportunities

 One of the main challenges is the lack of context.
 AI often struggles with specific project scopes or unconventional bugs.
-Another limitation is accuracy—AI can hallucinate APIs  outdated syntax.
+Another limitation is accuracy as AI can hallucinate APIs  outdated syntax.
 On the opportunity side, AI could be integrated into the curriculum more deeply through guided prompts, in-app debugging, or sandbox AI coding environments that are context-aware.

 ## Comparative Analysis

 Compared to traditional learning methods, AI-enhanced approaches offer speed and convenience.
 Instead of poring over documentation, I can get concise summaries tailored to my questions.
 However, traditional methods foster deeper understanding and problem-solving resilience.
-Combining both methods—self-discovery followed by AI confirmation—was the most effective strategy for me.
+Combining both methods self-discovery followed by AI confirmation was the most effective strategy for me.

 ## Future Considerations